10 Most Magic Features in Japan's Sophisticated Toilet

 The toilet plays a big role in the comfort of the life of everyone.
 No matter how ugly or good, home toilets often provide the best sense of comfort.
 But have you ever tried toilets in Japan?
 According to the recognition of many people who have visited Japan, toilets there feel like 'heaven'.

 Toilets in Japan are said to be equipped with various comfort features that are not available elsewhere.
 From a heated toilet seat, a selection of 'fountains' to chop, to a musical background, all in the Japanese toilet.

 Japan is one of the leading countries in the field of technology.
-Hence it is not strange also if the toilets there is futuristic and technologically advanced.
-The obsession with technology, the Japanese have their own obsession with the toilet.
-Even in 2017, the famous company Toto created a museum built with fantastic funds of $ 60 million special for showcase toilets!
+Hence it is not strange also if the toilets there are futuristic and technologically advanced.
+With the obsession with technology, the Japanese have their own obsession with the toilet.
+Even in 2017, the famous company Toto created a museum built with fantastic funds of a $60 million special for showcase toilets!

 1. Like many other Eastern countries, Japan originally also adherents to the flow of toilet squatting.
 But as Western influences entered, the toilet seat came and was refined by the Japanese.

-2. Although the toilet seat is not really a native Japanese tradition, but this country is already obsessed with the hygiene.
-There's myth that said there is a 'Toilet God' in Japan.
+2. Although the toilet seat is not really a native Japanese tradition, but this country is already obsessed with hygiene.
+There's a myth that said there is a 'Toilet God' in Japan.